Love Attack!

 Love Attack! (純愛特攻隊長!, Junai Tokkō Taichō) is a Japanese manga series written and illustrated by Shizuru Seino.
 It was serialized in the Japanese manga magazine Bessatsu Friend from September 2004 to July 2009 for a total of 13 volumes.
 The individual chapters were collected and published in tankōbon volumes by Kodansha.
 As of November 2008, 11 volumes have been released.

-The series was licensed for English language release in North America by Tokyopop but the publisher announced via Facebook that "our time with Love Attack has ended (...)", making the series officially canceled in the U.S..
+The series was licensed for English language release in North America by Tokyopop but the publisher announced via Facebook that "our time with Love Attack! has ended (...)", making the series officially canceled in the U.S..

 Plot

-High school freshman Chiemi Yusa often gets into fights while standing up for people being bullied.
+High school 1st year Chiemi Yusa often gets into fights while standing up for people being bullied.
 After getting into too many fights, her teacher threatens to expel her.
 However, her teacher says that if she can change Akifumi Hirata, the 'Deranged Devil' of the school, who terrifies students and teachers alike, then her record will be wiped clean.
-She finds him in the middle of a fight with some upperclassmen and, jumping from a second-story window, lands on Ohno and kicks Akifumi in the face, yelling at him to stop doing stupid things in school.
+She finds him in the middle of a fight with some senpai and, jumping from a second-story window, landing on Ohno and kicks Akifumi in the face, yelling at him to stop doing stupid things in school.
 Akifumi asks Chiemi out, but she refuses.

 As she gets to know him, however, she changes her mind and they begin dating.
-Yukari, Chiemi's friend, teases them about how slow their relationship is, wondering why Akifumi actually likes Chiemi, while Akifumi's elementary school friend, Kuramori Akio, also is in love with Akifumi and doesn't like him dating someone else.
+Yukari, Chiemi's friend, teases them about how slow their relationship is, wondering why Akifumi actually likes Chiemi, while Akifumi's grade school friend, Kuramori Akio, is also in love with Akifumi and doesn't like him dating someone else.